kctffs/mildew-detection-in-cherry-leaves/README.md

-### Heroku has not deployed my final project as there is a problem with the slug.
-As there was no education on this in the modules I was unaware of the complications this could bring and tried to search myself however.
-As there is strict time on this project and I could not find a relatbale solution, there is no live site.
-Struggling with the scenario and reading on stack to clear files I had removed a few photos thinking tha would help but to no avail.
+### Heroku has not deployed my final project as there is a problem with the 'slug'.
+As there was no education on this in the modules I was unaware of the complications this could bring and tried to research myself however, as there is strict time on this project and I could not find a relatable solution, there is no live site eventhough it performs.
+Struggling with the scenario, reading on stack that I was to clear files therefore, I had removed a few photos thinking tha would help but to no avail.
 As stated before, this is new territory and was quite overwhelmed given the time left that I have no solution.

 # Mildrew Detection in Cherry Leaves.